-Summer Hours (May 1 through October 31) are: Opening no later than 6 a.m. and closing no later than 9 p.m.
-Winter Hours (November 1 through April 30) are opening no later than 6 a.m. and closing no later than 8 p.m.
+Summer Hours (May 1 through October 31) are: Opening no earlier than 6 a.m. and closing no later than 9 p.m.
+Winter Hours (November 1 through April 30) are opening no earlier than 6 a.m. and closing no later than 8 p.m.

 The following transit agencies are scheduled to operate service from the Transit Center: